How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Open Up Documentary Content

 Documentaries contain some of the most valuable spoken content in the world of video.
 Transcription makes that content searchable, quotable, and analyzable.
-Whether you are a filmmaker editing raw footage, a researcher studying social issues, or a student writing an analytical paper, VidNotes gives you the text you need to work with documentary content effectively.
+Whether you're a filmmaker editing raw footage, a researcher studying social issues, or a student writing an analytical paper, VidNotes gives you the text you need to work with documentary content effectively.